Hennest/exchange-rate/README.md

 - `base_currency`: Set your preferred base currency (default: USD).
 - `api_key`: If your chosen API requires a key, set it here or in your `.env` file.
-- `math.scale`: Set the precision for decimal calculations.
+- `math.scale`: Set the precision for decimal calculations used by the converter.
 - `cache`: Configure caching options including driver, prefix, and TTL.
 - `services`: Override default service implementations.
 - `default_driver`: Choose the default API driver.